spack/spack/lib/spack/docs/packaging_guide.rst

            for exp in expected:
                assert re.search(exp, out), f"Expected '{exp}' in output"

-If the file was instead copied from the ``tests`` subdirectory of the staged source code, the path would be obtained as shown below.
+If the files were cached from installing the software, the paths to the two files would be found under the ``self.test_suite.current_test_cache_dir`` directory as shown below:

 .. code-block:: python